-In this painting, Peter Paul Rubens depicted the moment after his Crucifixion, when Christ is placed into the tomb before his Resurrection.
-He is being supported by those closest to him in life.
-John the Evangelist, in a brilliant red robe, bears the weight of Christ.
-Mary Magdalene cries in the background, while Mary, the mother of James the Younger and Joseph, bows her head in sorrow.
-Mary, the mother of Christ, cradles Christ's head and looks heavenward for divine intercession.
+In this painting, Peter Paul Rubens depicted the moment after Christ's Crucifixion and before the Resurrection, when Christ was placed into the tomb.
+He is being supported by those closest to him in life: John the Evangelist, in a brilliant red robe, bears the weight of Christ; Mary Magdalene cries in the background; while Mary, the mother of James the Younger and Joseph, bows her head in sorrow.
+Mary, the mother of Christ, holds Christ's head in her hand and looks heavenward for divine intercession.